ververica/flink-sql-cookbook/recipes/21/21_lateral_join.md

 The first step is to calculate each city's population using a [continuous aggregation](../03/03_group_by.md).
 While this is simple enough, the real power of Flink SQL comes when people move.
-By using deduplication Flink will automatically issue a retraction for a persons old city when they move.
-So if John moves from New York to Lost Angelos, the population for New York will automatically go down by 1.
+By using [deduplication](../20/20_dedup.md) Flink will automatically issue a retraction for a persons old city when they move.
+So if John moves from New York to Los Angelos, the population for New York will automatically go down by 1.
 This gives us the power change-data-capture without having to invest in the actual infrastructure of setting it up!